HStanN/kotlinMvp/README.md

 # kotlinMvp
-* It's a MVP demo for Kotlin
+* It's a demo using MVP/RxJava/Retrofit for Kotlin